TheDolentCity/paladins-of-awoudan/src/content/docs/rules/character-creation.md

 - ...you want to protect your allies with your armor and shield
 - ...you want to hold the front line of combat by yourself
 - ...you want to knock down enemies with heavy weapons

+#### Become a Weaver if...

+- ...you want to manipulate the entire battlefield with magic
+- ...you want to overpower a single foe's mind
+- ...you want to cast useful cantrips or powerful rituals

 ## 3. Choose ability scores